 Non-Chlorine Shock – This oxidizer is 100% potassium peroxymonosulfate; a mixture of salts, which is completely safe to handle and store.
 You can pour it right in the pool and swim immediately.
-Full sanitation takes place in a quarter of the time it takes chlorine to do the job.
+Full sanitation in a quarter of the time of chlorine.

 Shock and Swim – As the name implies, this form of calcium hypochlorite has been formulated with high pressure compaction and granulation techniques to produce an extremely small particle size.
-Instantly dissolving, you can pour it into the pool, and swim within minutes.
+Instantly dissolving, you can swim within minutes.

 Lithium Pool Shock – The cleanest burning, fastest acting pool shock is also a very rare heavy metal.
 Lithium shock won’t bleach vinyl liners, and won’t contribute to calcium hardness levels.
-And unlike cheaper pool shock, Lithium won’t leave behind cloudy water or messy residue in your pool.
+Unlike cheaper pool shock, Lithium won’t leave behind messy residue in your pool.